bootleg/ret-sync/README.md

 ### Ghidra prerequisites

-Only the version of Ghidra specified in the plugin's filename is supported.
+Only the version of Ghidra specified in the plugin's file name is supported.
 E.g. `ghidra_9.1_PUBLIC_20191104_retsync.zip` is for Ghidra 9.1 Public.

 ### Ghidra installation